 While enrolled in the program, all candidates will need to demonstrate skill and competence in teaching preschool/kindergarten and at the primary levels.
 Depending on past and current employment, Erikson faculty advisers will work with each candidate to design the best way to meet this goal.
-If the faculty supervisor, Director of Teacher Education, and/or cooperating teacher believe that the teacher candidate has not sufficiently mastered the 10 program outcomes at the end of the program, an additional semester of student teaching could be required.
+If the faculty supervisor, Director of Teacher Education, Practicum Coordinator and/or cooperating teacher believe that the teacher candidate has not sufficiently mastered the 10 program outcomes at the end of the program, an additional semester of practicum could be required.

-Recognizing and Reporting Child Abuse: Training for Mandated Reporters
+Recognizing and Reporting Child Abuse: Training for Mandated

+Reporters

 Illinois law requires that all childcare workers, including all school personnel and anyone enrolled in an academic program leading to a position working directly with children, report observed or suspected cases of child abuse or neglect to DCFS.
 All Erikson teacher candidates need to be fully informed of their mandated reporting responsibilities.
 All teacher candidates must complete the online training for mandated reporters.
-Currently this program requirement is completed in T463: Seminar 1.
+Currently this